Saharati90/DeepHPC/README.md

 # DeepHPC

-1) Copy both of the input_data.py and multilayer_perceptron.py to the same folder
+1) Put input_data.py and multilayer_perceptron.py in the same folder

 2) Write the input file's full path in line 20 of the multilayer_perceptron.py